mertcobn/solidity-learning-journey/MyFirstERC20Token (MLPT)/README.md

 > ⚠️ **WIP - Development in Progress**
 >
 > This project is currently under development.
-Testing, security audits, and mainnet deployment are pending.
+Testing and mainnet deployment are pending.
 >
 > 📝 **Note:** This README was generated with assistance from Claude AI.
 The smart contract code was written by the project author.